Our intention is to create a comprehensive database of records and information relating to Jewish immigration to South Africa

 family trees, etc.

-The centre is under the umbrella of the Isaac and Jessie Kaplan Institute for Jewish Studies at the University of Cape Town and will also have a public access section located at the South African Jewish Museum
+The centre is under the umbrella of the Isaac and Jessie Kaplan Centre for Jewish Studies at the University of Cape Town and will also have a public access section located at the South African Jewish Museum

 There are number of people who have contributed their time and knowledge to the content of this site.
 We thank everybody who has shared their work, their time and their love for history and culture with us for this purpose.